-We completed the acquisitions of the semiconductor equipment contract manufacturing operations of Brooks Automation, Inc. (Brooks acquisition) in 2011 and D&H Manufacturing Company (D&H acquisition) in 2012 in support of our efforts to expand our offerings in our diversified end market.
-Revenue from our semiconductor business currently represents approximately 20% of our diversified end market revenue.
+We completed the acquisitions of the semiconductor equipment contract manufacturing operations of Brooks Automation, Inc. in 2011 and D&H Manufacturing Company in 2012 in support of our efforts to expand our offerings in our diversified end market.
 We believe that these acquisitions have established and enhanced our presence in the semiconductor capital equipment market.
-The semiconductor market is highly cyclical due to changes in customer requirements for new manufacturing capacity and technology transitions, and is also impacted by general economic conditions.
-Our semiconductor business has been negatively impacted by the overall downturn in the semiconductor industry in recent years, the cost of investments we have made and, more recently, the costs, terms and timing of ramping new programs.
-Although we believe there are indications of demand improvement, our margins continue to be negatively impacted by the foregoing factors, and we continue to incur operating losses and perform below our expectations in this market.
-However, we remain focused on expanding our presence in this market and may commit further investment and resources in order to capitalize on perceived market potential and outsourcing opportunities, in part, based on anticipated overall demand improvement in the semiconductor industry.
-We will continue our efforts to strengthen our existing relationships and develop new business opportunities with the leading customers in this market.
-Any further growth in our presence in the semiconductor industry may lead to increased volatility in our profitability and may adversely impact our financial position and cash flows.
+Revenue from our semiconductor business for the second quarter of 2014 represented approximately 17% of our aggregate diversified end market revenue.
+We believe that the semiconductor market is highly cyclical due to changes in customer requirements for new manufacturing capacity and technology transitions, and is also impacted by general economic conditions.
+Our semiconductor business has been and continues to be negatively impacted by the overall downturn in the semiconductor industry in recent years, the cost of investments we have made and, more recently, the costs, terms and timing of ramping new programs.
+For the first half of 2014, we incurred higher than expected losses in our semiconductor business, primarily due to lower than expected revenue as a result of weaker than anticipated customer demand, as well as inefficiencies and challenges associated with the ramping of a new facility and new programs for a particular customer.
+We are working with this customer to improve our performance.
+Although we have performed below our expectations, we continued to develop and win new business from this customer and other customers in the semiconductor capital equipment market during the first half of 2014.
+Based on our current outlook, we expect to incur additional losses in our semiconductor business for the remainder of the year as we continue to ramp new programs, absorb excess capacity and make further operational improvements.
+We remain focused on expanding our presence in this market, and may make further investments and commit further resources in order to capitalize on perceived market potential and outsourcing opportunities, based in part, on continued anticipated overall demand improvement in the semiconductor industry.
+We intend to continue our efforts to strengthen our existing relationships and develop new business opportunities with the leading customers in this market.
+However, any further growth in our presence in the semiconductor industry may lead to increased volatility in our revenue and profitability and may also adversely impact our financial position and cash flows.

-Summary of Q1 2014
+Summary of Q2 2014

 Our unaudited interim condensed consolidated financial statements have been prepared in accordance with IFRS as issued by the IASB and accounting policies we adopted in accordance with IFRS.
-These unaudited interim condensed consolidated financial statements reflect all adjustments that are, in the opinion of management, necessary to present fairly our financial position as at March 31, 2014 and the financial performance, comprehensive income and cash flows for the three months ended March 31, 2014.
+These unaudited interim condensed consolidated financial statements reflect all adjustments that are, in the opinion of management, necessary to present fairly our financial position as at June 30, 2014 and the financial performance, comprehensive income and cash flows for the three and six months ended June 30, 2014.
 See "Critical Accounting Policies and Estimates" below.